- An online shop – the information might include goods being sold and a shopping cart.

 The code below gives a syntax error:

-To declare a constant (unchanging) variable, one can use
+To declare a constant (unchanging) variable, use

 const instead of